 Now it’s time to pick parts and memorize lines.
 If time permits, students can make decisions about props, costumes, scenery, sound, playbills and publicity.
 This can be kept as simple or as detailed as you want.
 The point is to allow the students to show what they’ve learned by depicting it on stage in a way that engages the audience.
 Their performance will inspire others in the same way that they were inspired by the heroes that they studied.

 Dress rehearsal!
 Film each play and allow the students to watch them and make comments.
 Did everyone stay in character?
 Did they speak loudly and clearly?
 How was the movement on stage?
 Was the movement essential and well directed or was it distracting to the audience?

-Culmination and Closure: The f
+Culmination and Closure: The final performances.

 - Internet access for teacher and older students

 - Picture books about heroes